No. 1 seed Kansas cruises past Howard with Self still absent

 Coach Kenneth Blakeney, whose team went 4-29 in his first season in 2019-20, brought a confident team.
 Elijah Hawkins hit an early 3-pointer and pointed a finger to his forearm to signal ice in his veins.
 Kobe Dickson flexed his right arm after muscling in a layup.
 The Mid-Eastern Athletic Conference champions just weren’t able to match the Jayhawks’ speed and athleticism.

-Dick went 3 for 5 from 3-point range to break the Kansas freshman record for made 3-pointers (82 and counting) in a season, besting Jeff Boschee (1998-99).
+Dick went 3 for 5 from 3-point range to break the KU freshman record for made 3-pointers (82 and counting) in a season, besting Jeff Boschee (1998-99).

 “He played with great confidence out there,” Wilson said.